National Dong Hwa University: Shoufeng

 NDHU's main campus, Shoufeng Campus, is situated in rural town of Shoufeng, Hualien.
-It's located in Papaya Creek Alluvial Plain of East Rift Valley, ringed by Central Mountain Range and Coastal Mountain Range, about 35 km south of Taroko National Park, 15 km south of Hualien City, and north of the Tropic of Cancer.
+It is located in Papaya Creek Alluvial Plain of East Rift Valley, ringed by Central Mountain Range and Coastal Mountain Range, about 35 km south of Taroko National Park, 15 km south of Hualien City, and north of the Tropic of Cancer.

 NDHU's 251 ha campus is Taiwan's largest flat land university campus, which was designed in postmodern style by Charles Moore, the dean of Yale School of Architecture.

 The Shoufeng campus is renowned for its distinctive architecture and natural setting.
 The academic area are on the center of the campus, containing library, art museum, concert hall, arts workshop, and academic & research buildings.
 The NDHU Concert Hall within the College of The Arts is the largest performing arts hall in Eastern Taiwan.

-The two dormitory communities are adjacent to academic area, one is on the east, the another is on the west.
+The two dormitory communities are adjacent to academic area, one is on the east, the other on the west.
 The Athletic facilities surrounds academic area, including stadium, swimming pools, athletic field, baseball field, basketball court, tennis court, volleyball court, kayak, and facilities for Project Adventure.

 In 2016, NDHU runs solar university project, constructing the first batch of rooftop photovoltaic solar panels.
 As of 2021, the solar energy covers 40% of NDHU's annual electric usage, which is the best ever performance achieved by any university in Taiwan.